TACHAI PRODUCTION BRIGADE [DAZHAI in Pinyin]

 tanks to suppress the people’s revolts.
 In the 1980s the term was used to refer to those who

-supported the Soviet Union in its attempt to put down the the revolt against its puppet regime in
+supported the Soviet Union in its attempt to put down the revolt against its puppet regime in

 Afghanistan.
 More recently it has been frequently used to refer to those who support the efforts